dwhiffing/fury/content/nato/us/navy/cruisers/body.md

-NATO/USN/CG

-USN CG/CGNs
+**USN CG/CGN**

-The US Navy fields three main classes of conventionally powered Guided Missile Cruiser (CG), in addition to the nine nuclear powered Cruisers (CGN) of various classe, these form the backbone of the fleets air defences.
-These are important ships that provide Anti-Air Warfare (AAW) escort to the aircraft carrier battle groups (CVBGs) and are often employed independently and as flagships of surface action groups (SAGs).
+The US Navy fields three main classes of conventionally powered Guided Missile Cruiser (CG), in addition to the nine nuclear powered Cruisers (CGN) of various classes.
+These powerful ships provide Anti-Air Warfare (AAW) escort to the aircraft carrier battle groups (CVBGs) and are often employed independently and as flagships of surface action groups (SAGs).
 Historically both the Leahy and Belknap classes, nine ships each, all newly upgraded with New Threat Update (NTU) overhauls, as well as the nine CGNs were retired as part of the ‘Peace Dividend’ leaving only the Ticonderoga class to serve past the mid 90’s.
-Northern Fury has all of these ships retained in service, all had an average life of 28-30 years when historically decommissions and could easily have served another 10 years.
+Northern Fury has all of these ships retained in service, they had an average life of 28-30 years when historically decommissions and could easily have served another 10 years.

 **[Long
 Beach](https://en.wikipedia.org/wiki/USS_Long_Beach_\(CGN-9\)):**
-(**CGN-9**) The Long Beach was a single ship class and was the first nuclear powered warship in service.
+(**CGN-9**) The Long Beach was a single ship class and was the first nuclear powered surface warship in service.
 Throughout her long life she set many records and by 1994 was the oldest cruiser in the Navy.
-She had completed her mid life overall in 1982 giving here two twin Terrier launchers the ability to fire SM-1(ER) Standard missiles, but she did not carry a helicopter and her upgrades would not be considered adequate for front line operation.
+She completed her mid life overall in 1982 giving here two twin Terrier launchers the ability to fire SM-1(ER) Standard missiles, but although there was a landing pad she did not carry a helicopter, and her upgrades would not be considered adequate to keep her in front line operation.

 | Class      | Pennant | Name                                                                 | Fleet    | Home Port | Task         |